enio-ireland/enio/packages/nx-clone/README.md

 </p>

 <p align="center">
-  <a href="https://github.com/enio-ireland/enio/tree/develop/packages/nx-clone">nx-clone</a> is plugin for <a href="https://nx.dev">Nx workspaces</a> to quickly setup a custom install command on your projects.
-This is especially convenient for running operations on multiple projects dynamically, like running build and test on affected projects, where installing dependencies beforehand is a prerequisite.
+  <a href="https://github.com/enio-ireland/enio/tree/develop/packages/nx-clone">nx-clone</a> is plugin for <a href="https://nx.dev">Nx workspaces</a> to instantly clone an existing project with a new name and location.
+Typically, Nx plugins get you started with a base project, but you end up customizing it make further to make it just right for you or your team.
+You can move your ideal "base" project into any top-level folder like "templates" within your Nx workspace and then use `nx-clone` to instantly create a new carbon-copy project on demand.
+This is especially convenient as it will cut your configuration time to almost zero when you need to spin up another project using the same pattern or approach.
 It is created, maintained, and released as open source under MIT license by a group of passionate individuals in <a href="https://github.com/enio-ireland/enio">Enio</a>.
 </p>

 <br>